-- Certainly vegetarianism isn’t recommended for everyone, but even the most devout meat-lovers can cut back on meat consumption without much effort–and thus save money in the process.
-The explosion of factory farms is very damaging to the environment and creates stress on the animals with puts more hormones into their meat.
-Grocery store meat contains added hormones and antibiotics which is not healthy for you or your family.
+- Certainly, vegetarianism isn’t recommended for everyone, but even the most devout meat-lovers can cut back on meat consumption without much effort–and thus save money in the process.
+The explosion of factory farms is very damaging to the environment and creates stress on the animals, putting more hormones into their meat.
+Grocery store meat contains added hormones and antibiotics, which is not healthy for you or your family.

 - Using local and organically grown fruits and vegetables for salads and “meat-less” meals will improve your health.
-Preparing beans and vegetable soups are satisfying and great on the pocketbook.
-Check our the the OAWHealth Blog Recipes Section for more recipe ideas.
+Preparing beans and vegetable soups is satisfying and great on the pocketbook.
+Check out the OAWHealth Blog Recipes Section for more recipe ideas.

 Green Living: Make your Workspace Green and Healthy.

 - Keep small plants around your office.
-They help to clean the air and provide a soothing “natural-look” to the office environment.
-Ivy’s, spider plants and closet plants do well in lower light while keeping the air clean and green.
+They help to clean the air and provide a soothing “natural look” to the office environment.
+Ivy’s, spider plants, snake plants, and closet plants do well in lower light while keeping the air clean and green.

-- Move to using a staple-less stapler.
+- Use a staple-less stapler.
 120 tons of steel would be saved if everyone used just ONE LESS staple every day for a year.